JakefromSparr/Nous/logs/improvements.md

 - Fixed Tempt Fate button reset and cleaned DYN005 text for consistent fate card UI.

 - Added Vite dev dependency so `npm run dev` launches correctly for local playtesting.
+- Alerted when question deck runs out so players know the thread is spent.